 We have the largest in-house specialist legal department of any union or professional association in the UK.
 Together we advise and represent more than 2,000 members each year on a diverse range of work-related problems and provide a full advocacy service if they are unfortunate enough to be referred to their professional regulatory body, the Nursing and Midwifery Council (NMC).

 Comprehensive legal support for our members

-In addition you may organise, through agent solicitors, criminal law advice and representation for work-related incidents; defend clinical negligence claims under our RCN indemnity scheme; and recover compensation for accidents, whether occurring at work or elsewhere.
-On average we recover more than £8 million compensation for our members each year.
+In addition you may organise, through agent solicitors, criminal law advice and representation for work-related incidents.
+You may also defend clinical negligence claims under our RCN indemnity scheme; and recover compensation for accidents, whether occurring at work or elsewhere.
+On average we recover more than £6 million compensation for our members each year.

 Our legal teams are located across England, in seven of the nine RCN regional offices, from Exeter to Sunderland.
 We employ all types of lawyer, from paralegals through to solicitors and barristers, in addition to expert administrative support staff.

 As well as geographical teams, we allocate our staff into regulatory and employment law teams.
 These meet regularly to share practical knowledge and expertise, and to receive legal updates from specialist barristers.

 By working for the RCN you can expect to enhance your legal knowledge and expertise, while providing a critically important and widely acknowledged first-class legal service to members of the largest nursing professional union in the world.

 Find out why Jenifer thinks you should join us in this video, or see more staff testimonials on our Meet our people page.